rafalposwiata/conssed/README.md

 #### 4. Complete resources

 Due to the fact that some of the resources we used are protected by certain restrictions, we could not add them to the resources folder.
 In order to use the ConSSED system, two types of missing resources must be filled in: data and embeddings.
-Data shared by organizers (train.txt, dev.txt and test.txt files) should be added to the data folder.
+Data shared by EmoContext organizers (train.txt, dev.txt and test.txt files) should be added to the data folder.
 Embeddings should be added according to the table below.